 Lughnasadh also aligns with the corn harvest, and in early matriarchal societies, it was believed that this was when the Goddess sacrificed the Sun God.
 From this point, his strength weakened and weakened until he died and was reborn on the winter solstice, each year.
 Corn dollies or grain mothers were made at this time (some even containing corn babies!) symbolizing the everlasting and cyclic nature of life.
 As the corn (and other crops) were harvested, the grains which fell to the ground would ensure an ongoing crop for the next year, and within those grains, the assurance that each subsequent year would also be plentiful.

-Situated between midsummer (on or around June 21st) and the autumn equinox (on or around September 21st), this year, Lughnasadh falls on the 1st of August.
+Situated between midsummer (on or around June 21st) and the autumn equinox (on or around September 21st), this year, Lughnasadh falls on the 1st of August for those in the Northern Hemisphere and 7th February for those int eh Southern Hemisphere.
 Some Neopagans celebrate it on the astronomical mid-point between midsummer and the equinox which is on the 7th of August.

 For those in the southern hemisphere, this day corresponds with the festival of Imbolc, which sits between midwinter (Yule) and the spring equinox (Beltane).
 So if you are currently in the midst of spring, and looking warmly towards the summer, follow this link to read about how you can celebrate this fiery feast day.